 Technology is reshaping our world.
 The proliferation of mobile devices, the explosion of social media, and the rapid growth of cloud computing have given rise to a perfect storm that is flooding the world with data.
-The challenge for enterprises is that, according to Gartner estimates, 80 percent of this “big data” is unstructured, and it’s growing at twice the rate of structured data.
+According to Gartner estimates, the challenge for enterprises is that 80 percent of this “big data” is unstructured, and it’s growing at twice the rate of structured data.

 What is Hadoop?

-A product of the Apache Software Foundation Project, Hadoop is a big data processing platform that utilizes open source software, a distributed file system (HDFS) and a programming framework known as MapReduce to store, manage and analyze massively large sets of unstructured data in parallel across distributed clusters of commodity servers at very high scale.
+A product of the Apache Software Foundation Project, Hadoop is a big data processing platform that utilizes open-source software, a distributed file system (HDFS), and a programming framework known as MapReduce to store, manage and analyze massively large sets of unstructured data in parallel across distributed clusters of commodity servers at very high scale.
 With Hadoop, both HDFS and the MapReduce framework run on the same set of nodes.
 This allows the Hadoop framework to effectively schedule compute tasks on nodes where data is already being stored.
-As a result, Hadoop is best suited for running near time and batch oriented analytics on vast lakes of “cold”, aka, historical data—in multiple formats—in a reliable and fault tolerant manner.
+As a result, Hadoop is best suited for running near the time and batch-oriented analytics on vast lakes of “cold”, aka, historical data—in multiple formats—in a reliable and fault-tolerant manner.

-While MapReduce is a strong and reliable data processing tool, it’s main drawback is a lack of speed.
-That’s to be expected, as most map/reduce jobs are long running batch jobs which can take minutes or hours or even longer to complete.
+While MapReduce is a robust and reliable data processing tool, its main drawback is a lack of speed.
+As most map/reduce jobs are long-running batch jobs that can take minutes or hours or even longer complete, that’s to be expected.
 Clearly, the growing demands and aspirations of big data call for faster time to insight, which MapReduce’s batch workloads aren’t designed to deliver.

 What is Cassandra?